-When the TXVECTOR parameter SECURE_LTF_FLAG is set to 1, secure HE-LTFs as defined in 27.3.18b (HE-LTF field using secure HE-LTF) are used in the HE-LTF Repetition Blocks, and the Packet Extension field will be partially replaced by a zero power GI in its first 1.6 µs; see Figure 27-46f (HE TB Ranging NDP format with Secure HE LTFs).
-The repetitions of the HE-LTF symbols form the HE-LTF Repetition Blocks.
-The randomized HE-LTF sequences are different in each HE-LTF Repetition Block.
+When the TXVECTOR parameter SECURE_LTF_FLAG is set to 1, secure EHT-LTFs as defined in 36.3.TBD (EHT-LTF field using secure EHT-LTF) are used in the EHT-LTF Repetition Blocks, and the Packet Extension field will be partially replaced by a zero power GI in its first 1.6 µs; see Figure 36-F (EHT TB Ranging NDP format with Secure EHT LTFs).
+The repetitions of the EHT-LTF symbols form the EHT-LTF Repetition Blocks.
+The randomized EHT-LTF sequences are different in each EHT-LTF Repetition Block.

-Figure 27-46f—HE TB Ranging NDP with secure HE-LTFs
+Figure 36-F—EHT TB Ranging NDP with secure EHT-LTFs